-When we asked the James family about their souvenir collections they said they didn't often like to buy souvenirs.
+When we asked the James family about their souvenir collections they said they did not often like to buy souvenirs.
 They had, however, made a regular practice of collecting stones from their various hiking trips.
 The stone collection had been turned into decorative pieces - they had been painted and given a label underneath with the hike they were from.
-The collection had then been placed on display on the living room fireplace ledge (Figure 7), and as the father noted it "helped give them initiative to continue [hiking]".
+The collection had then been placed on display on the living room fireplace ledge (Fig. 7), and as the father noted it "helped give them initiative to continue [hiking]".

-Group collectibles tend to consist of many small items, and as such they are often kept together in an out-ofthe-way storage such as a drawer.
-For example, Figure 6 shows how one family located their souvenir pin collection in a special desk drawer.
+Group collectibles tend to consist of many small items, and as such they are often kept together in an out-of-theway storage such as a drawer.
+For example, Fig. 6 shows how one family located their souvenir pin collection in a special desk drawer.
 Because of their likely location, certain group collectibles may not be amenable for linking to photo collections.
-Yet some of the more decorative group collectibles, such as the James' stones, are placed together in a public display.
-As these items are small and tend to be kept together, they could potentially be kept in a collectible box in a convenient place that would allow them to be used as part of a photo viewing system.
+Yet some of the more decorative group collectibles, such as James' stones, are placed together in a public display.
+As these items are small and tend to be kept together, they could potentially be kept in a collectible box in a convenient place that would allow them to be used as part of a photo-viewing system.
+Linking individual items from a group of collectibles would be suitable as part of a photo sharing system.
+However, if items were visually similar, it may be difficult to remember which item corresponded to which event or place.
+This is because group collectibles are sometimes mentally associated with a general event type (e.g., hiking) as opposed to specific outings.